-- → Recipient organizations must have acceptable past and/or current performance on similar projects. - → As this is a reimbursable grant, recipient organizations must have the fiscal capacity to undertake the proposed project. - Activities will not be funded unless the organization has developed realistic cost estimates and timelines, and demonstrated past financial stability (as evidenced in its past two agency fiscal audits). - → Agency must demonstrate that the use of awarded City funds will ensure the required funding for the proposed project, i.e. City funds are the last needed to complete the project. - → Organizations requesting funds from more than one agency will be required to submit a Subsidy Layering Review which includes a certified Sources and Uses Summary - → Recipients will be expected to provide matching funds and/or otherwise participate in the cost of their proposed project - → Housing development and property improvement programs are expected to use quality, long-lasting methods and materials that require a minimum of maintenance or upkeep and provide a Physical Needs Assessment for the proposed project - → The cost of providing housing or services will be considered in evaluating applications and must meet HUD guidelines - → Recipients must adhere to HUD and City guidelines for procurement of goods and services including professional services. - → Funded activities must meet a National Objective within two years of funding award.
+- → Recipient organizations must have acceptable past and/or current performance on similar projects. - → As this is a reimbursable grant, recipient organizations must have the fiscal capacity to undertake the proposed project. - Activities will not be funded unless the organization has developed realistic cost estimates and timelines, and demonstrated past financial stability (as evidenced in its past two agency fiscal audits). - → Agency must demonstrate that the use of awarded City funds will ensure the required funding for the proposed project, i.e. City funds are the last needed to complete the project. - → Organizations requesting funds from more than one agency will be required to submit a Subsidy Layering Review which includes a certified Sources and Uses Summary for capital projects and a Cost Allocation Plan for all other proposed activities - → Recipients will be expected to provide matching funds and/or otherwise participate in the cost of their proposed project - → Housing development and property improvement programs are expected to use quality, long-lasting methods and materials that require a minimum of maintenance or upkeep and provide a Physical Needs Assessment for the proposed project - → The cost of providing housing or services will be considered in evaluating applications and must meet HUD guidelines - → Recipients must adhere to HUD and City guidelines for procurement of goods and services including professional services. - → Funded activities must meet a National Objective within two years of funding award.